Congratulations to Annie Baker!

 The most recent work by the Obie Award-winning author of Circle Mirror Transformation and The Aliens, The Flick takes place in a run-down movie theater in central Massachusetts, where the tiny battles and not-so-tiny heartbreaks of three underpaid employees play out in the empty aisles.
 With keen insight and a finely-tuned comic eye, The Flick is a hilarious and heartrending cry for authenticity in a fast-changing world.

-The comedy, by one of the United States’ most-produced and highly regarded young playwrights, premiered Off-Broadway at Playwrights Horizons in winter of 2013, directed by Sam Gold, and will be remounted Off-Broadway at the Barrow Street Theater in the near future.
+The comedy, by one of the United States’ most-produced and highly regarded young playwrights, premiered Off-Broadway at Playwrights Horizons in winter of 2013, directed by Sam Gold, and will be remounted in New York in the near future.

 "Hilarious and ineffably touching. . . .
 This lovingly observed play will sink deep into your consciousness." —The New York Times